alphabill-org/alphabill-wallet-ui/README.md

 ## Add wallet as Chrome extension

-Download the wallet build zip file `build-v0.1.1.zip` & unpack it.
+Download the wallet build zip file under the given release assets & unpack it.

 Open Your Extension in Chrome `chrome://extensions/`